Concrete Leveling at Denver Gas Company

 Polyjacking is Easier and Faster to Install

 Polyjacking.com uses a compound called TerraThane to inject beneath concrete slabs for lifting and leveling.
-TerraThane is manufactured by NCFI Polyuethanes, a Fort Worth, TX company.
-Polyjacking.com installs the polyurethane via the following procedure:
+TerraThane is manufactured by NCFI Polyurethanes, a Fort Worth, TX company.
+Polyjacking.com installs the polyurethane foam via the following procedure:

-- Using radar equipment to find voids in the soil
+- Using radar equipment, find voids in the soil

-- Drilling small 5/8 inch holes into the concrete
+- Drill small 5/8 inch holes into the concrete

-- Using hoses to inject the TerraThane polymer
+- Use hoses to inject the TerraThane polymer

-- Applying the right amount for lifting and leveling the concrete
+- Apply the right amount for lifting and leveling the concrete

-- Doing appropriate clean up (which is always minimal)
+- Complete appropriate clean-up (which is always minimal)

 Open Range Services is Pleased with the Results

-According to Steve Walker, Open Range Services, was very satisfied with the final results, “They said they knew who to call if it happened again.”
-Things are running smoothly again at this particular Anadarkio Petroleum hydraulic fracturing station, one of six located on the Wattenberg Gas Field, which is considered the ninth largest gas reserve in the entire US.
+According to Steve Walker, Open Range Services was very satisfied with the final results, “They said they knew who to call if it happened again.”
+Things are running smoothly again at this particular Anadarko Petroleum hydraulic fracturing station, one of six located on the Wattenberg Gas Field, which is considered the ninth largest gas reserve in the entire United States.